tiurzm/Giphy/README.md

 ## How to use it:
 1. Click the character's name.
-2. Click the image to move and pause the image.
+2. Click the image to move and pause.
 3. Enter a new character's name on input form if you want to have a new character.